 202. The emergency arbitrator's decision may take the form of an order or interim award (Article 29(2)) and must be notified directly by the emergency arbitrator to the parties within 15 days from the date on which the emergency arbitrator received the file from the Secretariat.
 Article 2(2) does not apply to the calculation of the time limit and the 15 days' time limit is thus not extended to the next business day if the time limit lapses on an official holiday or non-business day.
 The time limit may be extended by agreement of the parties or, in appropriate circumstances, by the Court (Article 43(7)).
-Although the Court expects the emergency arbitrator to comply strictly with the time limit fixed, a short extension may for instance be granted in light of an increased scope of the Application and the need for further input from the parties..
+Although the Court expects the emergency arbitrator to comply strictly with the time limit fixed, a short extension may for instance be granted in light of an increased scope of the Application and the need for further input from the parties.

 203. The decision on the Application must include a determination of costs as referred to in Article 38(g).
 Before rendering the decision on the Application, the emergency arbitrator must submit to the Secretariat a draft thereof for approval or adjustment by the Court of the determination of costs.
 The fees of the emergency arbitrator range from CHF 2,000 to CHF 20,000.
 They may exceed CHF 20,000 only in exceptional circumstances and with the approval of the Court (Appendix B, Article 2.8).
 The costs are paid out of the deposit paid by the applicant.
 The determination of costs pursuant to Articles 38(d) and (e) and the apportionment of all costs among the parties are not to be decided by the emergency arbitrator but rather by the arbitral tribunal.
-If no arbitral tribunal is constituted, the determination of costs pursuant to Articles 38(d) and (e) and the apportionment of all costs are decided by the emergency arbitrator in a separate award (Article 43(9)).
+If no arbitral tribunal is constituted, the determination of costs pursuant to Articles 38(d) and (e) and the apportionment of all costs are decided by the emergency arbitrator but rather by the arbitral tribunal.
+If no arbitral tribunal is constituted, the determination of costs pursuant to Articles 38(d) and (e) and the apportionment of all costs are decided by the emergency arbitrator but rather by the arbitral tribunal of all costs are decided by the emergency arbitrator but rather by the arbitral tribunal.